gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 }
 ```

-*Note:* It is necessary to initialize while creating object in constructor.
+*Note:* It is ==necessary to initialize while creating object in constructor==.
 Declaring in one line and Defining in other show error. ⭐

 >Try it! :  From the class below Create a function (Hint: Make it a friend function) which takes 2 point objects and computes the distance b/w those 2 points.